Sebastianhju/Runeterra-5e/Items/Rares.md

 **Boundless Vitality**: Once a turn when heal or gain temporary hit points, you can increase that by an amount equal to your proficiency bonus.

-**Health**: Your maximum hit points increases an amount equal to twice your level.
+**Health**: Your maximum hit points increases an amount equal to your level.

 _You gain +1 to your armor class while wearing this armor_